Cydral/BAREL/README.md

 ## Getting Started

 The BAREL approach and its implementation details are thoroughly described in the attached publication in "publication/CTY-I2A-20230403.pdf".
 To get started with this method, you can therefore access the publication and explore the provided details.
+This project's GitHub repository also includes the training codes for the three presented models (supervised, self-supervised, and BAREL) and compiled binaries for Windows 64-bit systems (CUDA required).
+This will enable reproducing the results or utilizing the same principles to develop new models.
+Additionally, pre-trained models are available for download.

 ## License